 The cooking area is huge, with 720 square inches and, unlike the tailgater which is more of a grill with griddle attachment, divided evenly between grated grill surface and the flat top griddle space.

-It has a level top flame broil, and you can cook eggs, barbecued cheddar, hotcakes, steaks, and a chuck of different other heavenly dishes.
+It has a level top flame broil, and you can cook eggs, barbecued cheddar, hotcakes, steaks, and a bunch of other heavenly dishes.

 There is a base rack accessible alongside a side rack for putting your food as it waits to get put on the grill.